-In the case of a First Nations, Inuk or Métis youth, was being cared for under customary care immediately prior to the youth's 18th birthday and the person who was caring for them was receiving a subsidy from a society or entity under s.
+In the case of a First Nations, Inuk, or Métis youth, was being cared for under customary care immediately prior to the youth's 18th birthday and the person who was caring for them was receiving a subsidy from a society or entity under s.
 71 of the CYFSA.

 Example: A ten-year-old Child in Extended Society Care has been living with foster parents for several years.
-The foster parent applied for legal custody of the child under Section 102 of the CYFSA.
-At age 18, the child would be eligible to enter into a continued care and support for youth agreement.
+The foster parent applied for legal custody of the child under Section 116 of the CYFSA.
+At age 18, the youth would be eligible to enter into an RSG agreement for support in transitioning to adulthood.